Kish (Sumer): Archaeology

-More recently, a Japanese team from the Kokushikan University led by Hideo Fuji and Ken Matsumoto excavated at Tell Uhaimir in 1989-89, 2000, and 2001.
+More recently, a Japanese team from the Kokushikan University led by Hideo Fuji and Ken Matsumoto excavated at Tell Uhaimir in 1989–89, 2000, and 2001.
 The final season lasted only one week.
 Work was focused mainly on Tell A with some time spent at the plano-convex building.

+In February 2022 Iraqi archaeaologists conducted Ground Penetrating Radar and Electrical Resistivity scans of a test 30 meter by 30 meter section at Kish.

-In the Chicago expedition to Kish in 1923-1933, several other sections are included:
+In the Chicago expedition to Kish in 1923–1933, several other sections are included: